 In this case, a straightforward buy-sell agreement would address each of these concerns and have the directives in place to execute the predetermined strategy.

-5. Who will ultimately mange the organization?
+5. Who will ultimately manage the organization?

-Finally, a good plan should provide the adequate resources to continue operations in any adverse situation and create flexibility and options for the future.
+Finally, a good plan should provide adequate resources to continue operations in any adverse situation and create flexibility and options for the future.

-Important Questions for Business Succession Planning
+Essential Questions for Business Succession Planning

 - Is there an existing plan in place?
 When was the last time it was reviewed and updated?